tgerarden/aem2850/content/syllabus/_index.md

 - **Homeworks** are weekly assignments that require you to practice programming.
   - Late homework submissions will be accepted, with a penalty of 1 point per day late.

 - **Prelims** are intended to assess programming and data visualization proficiency.
-Prelims will be completed in class.
+Prelims will be completed in person.
+See [the schedule](/schedule/) for prelim dates and times.
-  - In-class prelims are mandatory.
+  - In-person prelims are mandatory.
 No make up exams will be offered due to time conflicts (including but not limited to personal travel).

 - The **group project** is intended to synthesize and reinforce the individual skills you develop in class, and to provide examples of their application to business and life more generally.